Local Moduli of Semisimple Frobenius Coalescent Structures: Moduli of semisimple Frobenius manifolds

 It follows from point (3) of Theorem \ref{fundamental} that $S$ and $C$ depend holomorphically on $p$ varying in an $\ell$-chamber $\Omega_\ell$, namely they define analytic matrix valued functions $S(u)$ and $C(u)$, $u=u(p)$.
 Moreover, due to the compatibility conditions $[E_i,V]=[V_i,U]$ and $\partial_i\Psi =V_i\Psi$, the system \eqref{idemsist} is isomonodromic.
 Therefore $\partial_iS=\partial_i C=0$.
 Indeed, the following holds:

-\begin{teorema}[Isomonodromy Theorem, II, \cite{dubro1, dubro0, dubro2}] The Stokes matrix $S$ and the central connection matrix $C$, computed w.r.t. a line $\ell$, are independent of $p$ varying in an $\ell$-chamber.
-The values of $S,C$ in two different $\ell$-chambers are related by an action of the braid group of Section \ref{freedom}. \end{teorema}
+\begin{Theorem}[isomonodromy Theorem, II, \cite{dubro1, dubro0, dubro2}] The Stokes matrix $S$ and the central connection matrix $C$, computed w.r.t.\ a line $\ell$, are independent of $p$ varying in an $\ell$-chamber.
+The values of $S$, $C$ in two different $\ell$-chambers are related by an action of the braid group of Section~{\rm \ref{freedom}}. \end{Theorem}

-\section{Ambiguity in Definition of Monodromy Data and Braid Group action}
+\section{Ambiguity in definition of monodromy data\\ and braid group action}

 In associating the data $(\mu, R, S, C)$ to $p\in M$ several choices have been done, all preserving the constraints of Theorem \ref{constraint}